Bio (Marie-Dominique Verdier)

 It never occurred to me that I would ever become a professional photographer.
 As a kid (I was born and raised in France), I was definitely drawn to photography and took every opportunity to use my father's camera, but I didn't fathom that it could be a real job – it was too much fun!
 So I followed the path towards a "serious" career, earning a master's degree in business.
 However, right after graduation things took an unexpected turn.
 My first job as a logs inspector for a French company got me to travel extensively in the US.
 I eventually settled in New Orleans in 1991 where I held various jobs, including booking and managing musicians, and public relations attaché at the French Consulate for 6 years.

 At the same time, I was becoming passionate about photography, taking mostly black and white pictures of musicians and doing "street" photography.
 Without any formal training but with the help of my mentor, Allen Steinman, I learned to process films and develop my own pictures.
-Several exhibits in Louisiana and France followed, first showing black and white pictures, then sharing my "New Orleans Walls" series in 1994 - my first exploration of color (revived in 2008, the series is now a book entitled "New Orleans Walls: Still Standing" featuring Fats Domino, Drew Brees, Charmaine Neville, and many other New Orleanians: NewOrleansWalls.com).
+Several exhibits in Louisiana and France followed, first showing black and white pictures, then sharing the "New Orleans Walls" series in 1994 - my first exploration of color (revived in 2008, the series is now a book entitled "New Orleans Walls: Still Standing" featuring Fats Domino, Drew Brees, Charmaine Neville, and many other New Orleanians: NewOrleansWalls.com).

 I am currently located in Boulder, CO.